 Credit Card Transaction Fees

-Credit card transaction fees are an essential recurring cost for every retailer in the 21st century.
+Credit card fees are an essential recurring cost for every retailer in the 21st century.

-If you are using Shopify payments, it is relatively straightforward to budget for your credit card cost based on your revenue and how many orders you expect to receive.
+If you are using Shopify as a payment gatewat, it is relatively straightforward to budget for your credit card cost based on your revenue and how many orders you expect to receive.

 If you are using a third party for credit card processing, be sure to add Shopify’s third-party transaction fee on top of your other transaction fees.